 Searching for Fields

-When you are building a report, you no longer have to scroll through long lists of fields—just click the Search (magnifying glass) icon at the top of the "Fields" panel.
+To quickly find a field while building a report, click the search (magnifying glass) icon at the top of the "Fields" panel.

-To clear your search and see all fields again, click the Delete (X) icon in the search box.
+To clear the search and return to the full field list, click the delete (X) icon in the search box.

 -